garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Kernelized (SVMs).md

 5. Easy in the form of priors on the data or distributions
 ## Why [[Kernelized (SVMs)]] work?
 ####  Main Reason:
-- It uses nonlinear mapping to transform the original t
+- It uses nonlinear mapping to transform the original [[training data]] into a higher dimension With the new dimension, it searches for the linear optimal separating [[hyperplane]] (decision boundary)